bbaudry/travis-tangible/README.md

-# travis-tangible
+# Tangible representations of Travis jobs

-Some experiments to reveal the extraordinary activity of software evolution
+I experiment with various media to build visual or sound representations of Travis jobs